 It is accredited by Creative Skillset (The Creative Industries' Sector Skills Council), TIGA (The Independent Game Developers Association) and the British Computer Society (The Chartered Institute for IT), and counts towards the academic requirements for registration as a Chartered IT Professional and / or partially meeting the requirements for Chartered Engineer.

 We do not charge course fees during a placement year.

 Course fees may be subject to annual inflationary increase.

 For the course fee and further information on scholarships and bursaries please visit our fees and funding pages.

-We are one of only a handful of universities in the world with their own commercially-licensed game studio (Steel Minions) and we were the first UK-University to release a commercial title for Sony’s games consoles in the form of Bounceback for PSP minis.
+We are one of only a handful of universities in the world with their own commercially-licensed game studio (Steel Minions) and we were the first University in the world to release a commercial title for Sony’s PS4 games console in the form of Piecefall.